jmcnamara/xlsxwriter.lua/dev/docs/source/working_with_formats.rst

 key/value interface has proved to be more flexible in real world programs and is the recommended method for setting format properties.

+It is also possible, as with any Lua function that takes a table as its only parameter to use the following shorthand syntax:

+    format = workbook:add_format{bold = true, font_color = "red"}

 Format Colors
 -------------